Cubs starter Keegan Thompson limited to four innings Sunday

 Wrigley all right with Ross

-Social media wasn’t existent in 1996 when Giants left-hander Alan Watson suggested Wrigley Field was a “joke” and they should “burn it down” after he allowed five home runs he suggested were wind-aided.
+Social media didn’t exist in 1996 when Giants left-hander Allen Watson said Wrigley Field was a “joke” and they should “burn it down” after he allowed five home runs he suggested were wind-aided.

-But Red Sox rookie Josh Winchowski created an internet brushfire late Saturday night when he described Wrigley as “a little underwhelming” and “stock standard” to beat writers.
+But Red Sox rookie Josh Winckowski created an internet brushfire late Saturday night when he described Wrigley as “a little underwhelming” and “stock standard” to beat writers.

-“My experience in both parks is very amazing,” said Ross, who compared the festive atmosphere and scenario at Saturday’s game to what he witnessed at Fenway Park in 2008 and 2013-14.
+“My experience in both parks is very amazing,” said Ross, who compared the festive atmosphere and scenario in Saturday’s game to what he witnessed at Fenway Park in 2008 and 2013-14.

-Ross, however, wouldn’t be goaded by a reporter into suggesting the Cubs trade for Winchowski so he could get a larger sampling of Wrigley.
+Ross, however, wouldn’t be goaded by a reporter into suggesting the Cubs trade for Winckowski so he could get a larger sampling of Wrigley.

-“I don’t know his (Winchowski’s) experiences, but I appreciate this place a lot.
+“I don’t know his [Winckowski’s] experiences, but I appreciate this place a lot.
 I’ve got a lot of history here, and this is one of the best I’ve been around.”

 Medical madness in Milwaukee

-First baseman Frank Schwindel and second baseman Nick Madrigal will take live batting practice against left-hander Daniel Norris prior to Tuesday’s game at Milwaukee that could determine who is ready to start a minor league rehab assignment.
+First baseman Frank Schwindel and second baseman Nick Madrigal will take live batting practice against left-hander Daniel Norris before Tuesday’s game in Milwaukee and that could determine who is ready to start a minor-league rehab assignment.

-“I’ll treat (pre-game) Monday as if it were a normal day game,” said Schwindel, who said his back feels fine.

-Marcus Stroman allowed five runs on seven hits in 2 2/3 innings against Columbus in a rehab start for Triple-A Iowa.
-Stroman, who hasn’t pitched for the Cubs in a month due to right shoulder inflammation, thought he might need one start before returning but the team will assess his status this week.
+Marcus Stroman allowed five runs on seven hits in 2‰ innings against Columbus in a rehab start for Triple-A Iowa.
+Stroman, who hasn’t pitched for the Cubs in a month due to right shoulder inflammation, thought he might need one start before returning, but the team will assess his status this week.

-As expected, pitcher Alec Mills was placed on the 15-day IL because of low back strain suffered Saturday.
+As expected, pitcher Alec Mills was placed on the 15-day IL with a low back strain suffered Saturday.
 Reliever Michael Rucker was recalled from Iowa.

 Left-hander Drew Smyly (right oblique strain) will pitch Monday for Class-A South Bend on a rehab assignment.